humdrum-tools/vhv-documentation/interface/humdrum/index.md

 An alternate method is to save the contents of the VHV text editor via the web browser with the [<span class='keypress'>alt-s</span>](/commands/alt-s) command.
-This will save the contents of the VHV text editor to wherever files are saved from your browser.
+This will save the contents of the editor to wherever files are saved from your browser.
 Note that the contents of the text editor need not contain Humdrum data, which is why the default save filename is `data.txt` rather than `data.krn`.